Your Best Info Source for Peace Corps Botswana

 This is an old PC publication called “The Peace Corps Welcomes You to Botswana“, published in 2014.
 In the past, before the internet, this is how volunteers learned more about Botswana.
 Even though it is many years old, there is still a lot of good information there.
 You can download it here but remember it is just for informational purposes.
 For up-to-date information, always check with you Peace Corps contacts and staff.

 This blog post has provided you with information to help you decide if serving in Botswana is right for you.
 You have gained insights into the cultural, linguistic, and developmental aspects of the country.
 We have also touched on the safety considerations and health-related information relevant to volunteers.
 And, you learned how to connect with returned Peace Corps Volunteers.
-For more information about Peace Corps Botswana, you can visit the Peace Corps website or explore the provided resources.
 We hope this post has been helpful in your quest for information on Peace Corps Botswana.

 The content of this post does not necessarily reflect the views of the U.S. Government, the Peace Corps, or the Botswana Government.